mallaire77/whoami/README.md

 *(Aug.
 2018 - Oct.
 2020)*
 - Started at Yoppworks as an embedded engineer for Verizon, consulting on the Lightbend stack
 - Moved to working on GoSpaces, a subsidiary of Yoppworks.
 What started as a reference architecture to be used for our client engagements, quickly became a business
+- Gave the following conference talks
     - Gave a full day conference workshop on  on 'Akka Streams' @ Reactive Summit (*2018*)
     - Gave a conference talk on 'The current state of gRPC as a gateway' @ Reactive Horizons (*2019*)

 ## SapientRazorfish
 **Senior Software Developer**\
 *(Oct.
 2017 - Aug.
 2018)*
 - Worked exclusively for the Walmart CA client.
-I worked on nearly each Walmart CA project while I was there, but the projects I worked on the most are the following
+I worked with many teams while on the Walmart CA project, but my primary achievements are
     - Lead development of a service that gives all business units access to product information of the Walmart catalog
     - Lead development of the Scan&Go project, a service that allows users to shop at physical Walmart locations digitally